alvaroczrm/alvaroczrm/README.md

 ### Hi there 👋
+###I am just an entusiact of technology, trying to learn new skills along i discover the infinity oportunities that this digital world is up to offer us, i am currently focusing on learning programing lenguajes, like Java, JavaScript, Python, java for Android and whatever more is to come!

 - 🔭 I’m currently working on my skills with java and python as a backend and android developer
 - 🌱 I’m currently learning ...
 Java, JavaScript, HTML, CSS, Python